Our Approach

 Social Media and Digital Communications

 Our digital channels form the backbone of our communications offering.
 They are easily the most effective, economical, and efficient means of sharing information and engaging with wide audience groups.
-Since we began our social media journey in 2009, we have built up a substantial social media audience and now directly engage with over 60,000 users across our corporate X, Facebook, Instagram, YouTube, TikTok and LinkedIn accounts.
+Since we began our social media journey in 2009, we have built up a substantial social media audience and now directly engage with around £64,000 users across our corporate Facebook, Instagram, YouTube, TikTok, LinkedIn, What’s App and X accounts.

 We continue to diversify the platforms we use and are alert to the shifting social media landscape that we encounter.
 We will continue to review and monitor the performance of our channels and adapt our offering when necessary.
-Appendix 1 details our evidence-based Social Media Management Plan, which sets out how each of our six corporate channels delivers targeted messaging which meets the needs of our distinctive audience profiles.
+Our evidence-based Social Media Management Plan document sets out how each of our six corporate channels delivers targeted messaging which meets the needs of our distinctive audience profiles.

 We support Services to create their own accounts where there is a clear need and have created a strong family of social media accounts across the Council providing best practice, advice and guidance.